Get updates about news and blog posts.

 (more…)

-• Showcasing New Hungarian Comics and Graphic Novels (PDF!)
+• Showcasing New Hungarian Comics and Graphic Novels (free PDF!)

 A catalog showcasing contemporary Hungarian comics came out in fall 2021, but I completely forgot to share the news here.